rosell-dk/webp-on-demand/README.md

 ### The Apache configuration files in details

-Lets make a walk-through of .htaccess-example1a.
-The other files are very similar, so walking through one of them should suffice.
+Lets make a walk-through of .htaccess-template.

 The rules read:
 ```